backupbrew/switchbrew/Homebrew Menu.md

 # Battery

-NOTE: This is not yet available with the latest hbmenu release.

 The battery/charge status can be displayed, however this is only displayed when the required service is available/accessible.

 # Netloader

-NOTE: This is not yet available with the latest hbmenu release.

 With netloader activated as described above you can load apps over the network with nxlink.
 With the